george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Overview of error handling mechanisms in JavaScript.

 ### try...catch statement
-Handles exceptions by testing a block of code for errors
+Handles exceptions by testing a block of code for errors.

 ```javascript
 try {